My Quiet Kitchen

 Sweet Orange Ricotta with Cranberry Compote

-I must admit, I've never had strong feelings about cranberries one way or the other.
-As a kid, I remember carefully crafting my Thanksgiving plate, usually allowing for no more than a spoonful of cranberry sauce (especially if it didn't look "special").
-Not because I disliked it, but because I was more interested in the cornbread dressing and didn't want the sweet-tart vibe of cranberry sauce messing up my dressing experience.
-I realize this makes me sound picky, but I promise I'm not!
-In part, I think it was about honoring the flavors of certain dishes during a big meal like Thanksgiving dinner, and not wanting sweet things with the savory part of the meal.
+I realize this makes me sound picky, but I'm not, really.
+I think it was about honoring the flavors of certain dishes during a big meal like Thanksgiving dinner, and not wanting sweet things with the savory part of the meal.
 That's what dessert is for!
 In fact, I'm sure there was more than one occasion where the cranberry sauce made it onto my dessert plate instead.
 After all, it pairs really well with pumpkin pie.

 Sweet Orange Ricotta with Cranberry Compote-2